farizvi/GlossaryBuilder/ReadMe.md

 This project consists of integration tests for this application.

 ### Application.UnitTests
+This project consists of unit tests for this application.

 ## Running the Glossary Builder Application
 This application is developed using .Net Core 3.1 and Angular 9.
 To run this application